This year, many school districts kicked off the school year with students attending classes entirely online.

 Start by opening a savings account and set a goal of putting a certain amount in it every month.
 Overtime, you may save up enough to purchase a new laptop, your first car, or textbooks for all four years of college.

-We also offer a wide range of test prep and college counseling services to help you get into the college of your dreams.
+We offer a wide range of test prep and college counseling services to help you get into the college of your dreams.
 Contact a campus near you to get started.